 Section 8-8.
 Union Time Pool Leave.
 A time pool will be established under the provisions of Section 7 of this Article.
-Union time pool leave shall be limited to conventions, grievance hearings, contract negotiations, officers to attend regular monthly business meeting, and other Union business mutually agreed upon by the County and the Union.
-This time may be used by any Union member with approval from the Union President or Vice President.
-Requests shall be made to the Department no later than the previous shift and no more than two (2) Union members (inclusive of both IAFF Units) shall be off at any given time.
-These members shall not be counted in the total numbers of employees permitted to take annual leave under Article 9, Section 3.
+Union time pool leave shall be limited to conventions, grievance hearings, contract negotiations, officers to attend regular monthly business meeting, and other 2 Union business mutually agreed upon by the County and the Union.
+This time may be used by any 3 Union member with approval from the Union President or Vice President.
+Requests shall be made 4 to the Department no later than the previous shift and no more than two (2) Union members 5 (inclusive of both IAFF Units) shall be off at any given time.
+These members shall not be counted 6 in the total numbers of employees permitted to take annual leave under Article 9, Section 3.

-- 1 Provided that approvals of such leave shall be at the discretion of the Chief or his/her designee. - 2 All unused hours shall be carried over to the following calendar year.
+Provided that approvals of such leave shall be at the discretion of the Chief or their designee.
+All unused hours shall be carried over to the following calendar year.

 Section 8-9.
 Grievance Hearings.
 Employees who have filed a grievance will be authorized to attend hearings at all four steps with pay if the hearing is scheduled during the employee's normal working hours.
-The appropriate Union President or Shop Steward may attend with pay if the hearing is during their normal working hours and either the President or Shop Steward is representing the grievant.
+The appropriate Union President or Union Representative may attend with pay if the hearing is during their normal working hours and either the President or Union Representative is representing the grievant.
 The Union must submit a list of employees to attend the hearing as direct witnesses.
 This list must be submitted simultaneously with the notice of appeal to the County Manager's Office to allow for proper departmental notification of the employee's absence.
 The County Manager or their designee will review the list and authorize absence from work for the employees that the Manager determines should attend.
 Employees who wish to attend as observers may request annual leave in accordance with established procedures.

 Section 8-10.
 Bereavement Leave.
 An employee who has a death in their immediate family will be granted a bereavement leave of up to five (5) consecutive days and not to exceed forty-eight (48) work hours.
 Bereavement leave will not be charged to accrued annual or sick leave.
-Immediate family is described as father, mother, step-parents, spouse, children, step-children, current father-in-law, current mother-in-law, brother, sister, current brother-in-law and sister-in-law, current son-in-law and daughter-in-law, grandparents, step-grandparents, current grandparents-in-law, grandchildren, and legal guardian, and certified domestic partner.
-Documentation may be required as a condition for approval of bereavement leave.
-The Administrating Official may approve a longer period of bereavement leave.
+Immediate family is described as father, mother, step-parents, spouse, children, stepchildren, current father-in-law, current mother-in-law, brother, sister, current brother-in-law and sister-in-law, current son-in-law and daughter-in-law, grandparents, step-grandparents, current grandparents-in-law, grandchildren, and legal guardian, and certified domestic partner.
+Documentation shall be required as a condition for approval of bereavement leave.
+Administrating Official may approve a longer period of bereavement leave.

 Section 8-11.
 Time Off For Voting.
 On Election Day, employees who are registered to vote will be allowed time off with pay to vote if their scheduled hours of work do not allow sufficient time to vote.
-Any such employees must advise their immediate supervisor of a potential time conflict at least forty-eight (48) hours prior to Election Day.
-In the event such notice is not practicable, the supervisor will make every effort to accommodate the employee.
+Any such employees must advise their immediate supervisor of a potential